-49. Overall, how many children and young people each year will directly benefit from this funding?
+51. Overall, how many children and young people each year will directly benefit from this funding?

-We support work where the majority of children and young people experience disadvantage.
-Often, some children who do not experience disadvantages will also attend.
-Please tell us how many children you will work with over the period of this grant.
-This number should include all the children and young people you work with, not only those who experience disadvantages.
+We support projects where the majority of young people experience disadvantage.
+In many projects, some children who do not experience disadvantages will also attend.
+Please tell us how many children you will work with each year in this project.
+This number should include all the young people you work with, not just those who experience disadvantages.

-50. Total of the above figures
+52. Total of the above figures